Company secretaries work in a strategic and influential way to ensure that a company operates within the law and abides by financial regulations

 - Chartered Accountants Ireland

 - Chartered Institute of Public Finance & Accountancy (CIPFA)

 - Institute of Chartered Accountants in England and Wales (ICAEW)

-- Institute of Chartered Accountants of Scotland (ICAS)
+- ICAS (Institute of Chartered Accountants of Scotland).

-With experience, it is possible to progress to board level or move into a directorate head or department head role.
+Geographical mobility can be helpful for career development, particularly in the early stages.
+With experience, it's possible to progress to board level or move into a directorate head or department head role.
 Alternatively, you can set up a business advising clients, act as company secretary for small companies, or work as a company formation agent.